Psychological drama: Characteristics

-Related with genres
+Related genres

-It often overlaps with other genres such as crime, fantasy, dark comedy, mystery and science fiction, and it is closely related with the psychological horror and psychological thriller genres.
-Psychological dramas use these genres' tropes to focus on the human condition and psychological effects, usually in a mature and serious tone, nearly similar to melodrama.
+It often overlaps with other genres such as crime, fantasy, dark comedy, mystery and science fiction, and it is closely related to psychological horror and psychological thriller.
+Psychological dramas use these genres' tropes to focus on the human condition and psychological effects, usually in a mature and serious tone, similar to melodrama.

-The difference between "drama" and "psychological drama" that places emphasis is that in the latter scenario, the focus is more on the psychological character of the characters and on existentialism in general, and not on the context of the narrative itself.
+The difference between "drama" and "psychological drama" is that in the latter the focus is more on the psychological character of the characters and on existentialism in general, and not on the context of the narrative itself.
 So, the end is not necessarily tragic: the main character can doubt himself and sometimes overcome his intimate problems.
-Psychological drama can be very clearly distinguished from dramedy, as there is no to minimal humor in it like Good Will Hunting (1997) and The Truman Show (1998) but since the subgenre is rather devoid of humor.
+Psychological drama can be very clearly distinguished from dramedy, as there is no minimal humor in it like Good Will Hunting (1997) and The Truman Show (1998) since the subgenre is rather devoid of humor.

 Techniques

-Each films utilize a range of techniques to mirror the psychological landscape of their characters.
+Films utilize a range of techniques to mirror the psychological landscape of their characters.
 Close-ups and subjective camera angles invite viewers into the character’s personal space, while disjointed editing and surreal imagery can reflect fragmented states of mind.
 The use of symbolism is also prevalent, with objects, settings, and colors imbued with psychological significance.
 Music and sound design play crucial roles, often used to heighten the emotional intensity and draw audiences deeper into the psychological experience.

 Themes

-These primary themes in the subgenre related to depiction of mental illness, psychological trauma, and society, but not limited to; other themes like alienation, self-doubt, and the quest for identity are common, with narratives often blurring the lines between reality and illusion to reflect the turmoil within the characters’ minds.
+Common themes in the subgenre are mental illness, psychological trauma, alienation, self-doubt, and the quest for identity, with narratives often blurring the lines between reality and illusion to reflect the turmoil within the characters’ minds.

-It can be explore thematic elements include: denialism, depression, disability, distorted sequences, dysfunctional relationships, existential crisis, human sexuality, identity crisis, mass hysteria, mood swings, odd behaviors, post-traumatic stress disorder, psychological abuse, psychedelic art, and social issues.
+It can explore thematic elements including denialism, depression, disability, distorted sequences, dysfunctional relationships, existential crisis, human sexuality, identity crisis, mass hysteria, mood swings, odd behaviors, post-traumatic stress disorder, psychological abuse, psychedelic art, and social issues.